flybywiresim/docs/docs/start/reported-issues.md

     - `NOT IN DATABASE` MCDU error
     - External lights are not working

-    Go to your content manager and find our aicraft.
+    Go to your content manager and find our aircraft.
 If you see the following image:

     ![content manager image](https://media.discordapp.net/attachments/828975068947939368/870365130335088660/unknown.png?width=1440&height=123)